 The first chapter of CCA Oregon was established in the spring of 2007.
 Since that time CCA Oregon has 10 local chapters covering a geographic area from border to border.
 In addition to the ever increasing membership, CCA Oregon has also retained a well respected lobbyist in Salem, a regional fisheries director, and an Oregon Executive director, all working toward conservation and preservation of the Pacific Northwest's marine resources.
-Through a partnership of seventeen other state chapters in the United States, CCA Oregon has a lobbyist and general counsel in Washington DC working on our behalf.
+Through a partnership of eighteen other state chapters in the United States, CCA Oregon has a lobbyist and general counsel in Washington DC working on our behalf.

 In our short existence, these are just some of the things we have accomplished: